cilium/cilium.io/README.md

 │   ├── styles
 │   ├── templates
 │   ├── utils
-│   └── html.jsx — HTML template for all generated pages.
+│   └── html.js — HTML template for all generated pages.
 Read more about it here — gatsbyjs.org/docs/custom-html
 ├── static
 │   └── fonts - Self-hosted fonts
 ├── gatsby-browser.js — This file is where Gatsby expects to find any usage of the Gatsby browser APIs (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.
 Read more about it here — gatsbyjs.org/docs/browser-apis